GHK-Cu hair solution vs minoxidil: different mechanisms, often stacked

 - Filled and shipped by Optimal Balance Pharmacy via FedEx overnight.
 Patient pays Optimal Balance Pharmacy directly at wholesale pricing.

 See the Topical GHK-Cu protocol guide for the broader Skin and Hair topicals and GHK-Cu deep clinical reference for the full evidence picture across topical and injectable formats.
+For why the scalp solution beats a systemic shot for hair, compare topical GHK-Cu versus injectable GHK-Cu.

 Bottom line